-A SHAREHOLDER GIVING A PROXY HAS THE POWER TO REVOKE IT AT ANY TIME BEFORE THE RIGHT GRANTED IS EXERCISED.
-A PROXY IS ALSO CONSIDERED REVOKED IF THE SHAREHOLDER ATTENDS THE MEETING IN PERSON AND EXPRESSED HIS INTENTION TO VOTE IN PERSON.
-Unless earlier withdrawn through a written notice delivered to the Corporate Secretary at least five (5) calendar days before the date of the Meeting, this proxy shall be valid and effective for and during the Meeting and any adjournment thereof, but only for such Meeting and its adjournment.
+Unless earlier withdrawn through a written notice delivered to the Corporate Secretary or the Assistant Corporate Secretary at least five (5) calendar days before the date of the Meeting, this proxy shall be valid and effective for and during the Meeting and any adjournment thereof, but only for such Meeting and its adjournment.
 A proxy that revokes a previously-issued proxy shall not be allowed to vote unless it has passed the proxy validation process described herein.